Major website update in progress. Please excuse any issues or bugs. Need help? hello@comradekiev.com

 Just over eight years later, the railway was complete.
 It was an immediate success.
 Local resources were mined and exported from Siberia to Russia and beyond.
 The railroad also brought more than four million settlers to Siberia from Western Russia and Ukraine.
 They were tempted by free land on offer from the government.
 But, Siberia was a barren, cold and isolated world.
 Life was difficult, farming was near impossible in the permafrost, and there was little settlement more than 50 kilometres from the railroad.

-How a Railroad Started a War
+How the Trans-Siberian Railroad Started a War with Japan

 As Russia turned its gaze eastward, the Japanese were in for a rude awakening.
 Japanese policymakers expressed alarm about Russia’s intentions in the East.
 Their fears were confirmed when in 1896, Russia negotiated a deal with China to expand the railroad through Northern Manchuria, a stretch of land which China, Russia and Japan have sought to exert control over for hundreds of years.
 In 1900, Russia sent 170,000 soldiers into Manchuria after the Chinese Boxer Rebellion.
 The movement of such a large number of troops would have been inconceivable without the Trans-Siberian Railway.